Wing IDE provides several different interfaces for searching your code. Which you use depends on your task.

 By default, Wing searches for straight text matches on the strings you type.
 Wildcard and regular expression searching are also available in the Options menu.

-The easier one of these to learn is wildcard searching, which allows you to specify a search string that contains *, ?, or ranges of characters specified within [ and ].
+The easier one of these to learn is wildcard searching, which allows you to specify a search string that contains * to match anything, ? to match a single character, or ranges of characters specified within [ and ] to match any of the specified characters.
 This is the same syntax supported by the Python glob module and is described in more detail in the Wildcard Search Syntax manual page.

 Try a wildcard search now by selecting Wild Card from the Options menu and making sure example1.py is your current editor.
 Set the search string to PrintAs*(.
-This should display find matches, all occurrences of the string PrintAs, followed by zero or more characters, followed by (:
+This should display match all occurrences of the string PrintAs, followed by zero or more characters, followed by (:

 Also try searching on PrintAs*[A-Z]( with the Case Sensitive search option turned on.
-This matches all strings starting with PrintAs followed by zero or more characters, followed by any capital letter, followed by (.
+This matches all strings starting with PrintAs followed by zero or more characters, followed by any capital letter from A to Z, followed by (.

-Finally, try PrintAsT???, which will match any string starting with PrintAsT followed by any three characters (? matches any single character).
+Finally, try PrintAsT???, which will match any string starting with PrintAsT followed by any three characters.

 Regular Expression Search